gmwifo/Shaiya/Monster/README.md

 # Monster Default Status

-This is the default status of monster.sdata,EX and .csv file for Episode 4.5 until Episode 6.4 with 255 wings and 255 pets
+This is the default status of monster.sdata, EX and .csv file for Episode 4.5 until Episode 6.4 with 255 wings and 255 pets

 # About Drops
-if you want classic item drops you can create your own MobItems.csv and import it
+no drops inside yet, if you want classic item drops you can create your own MobItems.csv and import it